Peace to the Gods and Goddesses of the foundation;

 The religious implications of this conversion would ultimately affect the then known world and beyond through the Aakhu-en-Aten (or Akhenaten) revolution.

-The historical Moses is believed by some to have been Djehut-Mosu (or Thutmose IV), the brother of Aakhu-en-Aten.
+The historical Moses is believed by some to have been Djehut-Mos (or Thutmose), the brother of Aakhu-en-Aten.

-Aakhu-en-Aten in his great religious revolution went on to dispose of the then Trinitarian cult of Ptah, Sekhmet and Min; and established a purely monistic school based on the worship of the Aten, whose hieroglyph was the sun-disc.
+Aakhu-en-Aten in his great religious revolution went on to dispose of the then Trinitarian cult of Ptah, Sekhmet, and Khons; and established a purely monistic school based on the worship of the Aten, whose hieroglyph was the sun-disc.

 All this ties into what we’ve been going over so far with Hethor through the tradition of the seven Hethors.

-After sending her resurrected husband alone into the Dwat (or underworld), Auset was forced to flee from the wrath of her brother Setek.
+After sending her resurrected husband alone into the Dwat (or underworld), Auset was forced to flee from the wrath of her brother Setekh.

 She then took on the wings of a great eagle and escaped to the bulrushes of the Nile awaiting the time her child would be delivered.